netobserv/netobserv.github.io/content/posts/2025-01-15-perf-improvements.md

 ### Moving away from per-CPU map

-eBPF provides several [structures](https://docs.ebpf.io/linux/map-type/) to allow sharing data between the kernel space and the user space.
-Hash maps are especially useful as they allow persisting the data across calls and hook points.
+eBPF provides several [structures](https://docs.ebpf.io/linux/map-type/) that allow sharing data between the kernel space and the user space.
+Hash maps are especially useful as they allow for data persistence across calls and hook points.
 Thanks to hash maps, NetObserv can keep track of flows in the kernel space, aggregate new packets observed there, and thus limit the size of data transfer between the kernel and the user spaces for better performance.

 Among the different map types, there is [BPF_MAP_TYPE_HASH](https://docs.ebpf.io/linux/map-type/BPF_MAP_TYPE_HASH/) and [BPF_MAP_TYPE_PERCPU_HASH](https://docs.ebpf.io/linux/map-type/BPF_MAP_TYPE_PERCPU_HASH/).